 Replace the Damaged or Faulty Injectors

 Locate the faulty injector and remove the electrical connection, before pulling it out of its seating.
-Replace this with a new injector and reattach the electrical connection.
+Replace this with a new or used fuel injector and reattach the electrical connection.
 Repeat this process for all the injectors that failed the initial pressure test.

 Reconnect the Fuel Rail and Fuel Line